newmanw/mage-server/docs/domain.md

 #### Examples
 An `email` form field type would accept a text string representing an email address.
 The input method would be a simple text input box in which the user manually types an email address.
 The `email` type would define validation constraints on the input, namely requiring the `name@domain` standard email format.
 Given this form field type, a single form could define several `email` type form fields that have different meanings in a customer's domain.
 For example, a customer could define a form that has `email` type form fields called `Point of contact email` and `Witness email`.

-### Subject
-A subject of an observation is a physical entity or occurrence of interest about which human users collect data to create an observation; the reason a human user submits an observation.

 ### Field
 The field refers to the place where mobile device users can observe and collect data on objects and occurrences of interest.